Tuesday, July 27, 2010

 Thursday, July 22, 2010

-I hope you enjoy watching the following six cat videos as much as I enjoyed making them.
-They were actually made about four years ago so the cats are a tad bit older now.
+I hope you enjoy these five cat videos as much as I enjoyed filming them!
+These were captured about four years ago, so the stars are a bit older now.

 Wednesday, July 21, 2010